jwtill/Mr-Robogers-Neighborhood/README.md

 Code: beepBoop(23);
 Expected Output: 0, Won't you be me neighbor

-Test: "It should return results for all numbers between 0 and user inputted number"
+Test: "It should return results for all numbers between 0 and 10"
+Code: beepBoop(10);
+Expected Output: 0, Beep, Boop, Won't you be my neighbor, 4, 5, 6, 7, 8, 9, Beep

+Test: "It should return results using the correct presidence(3 > 2 > 1) for higher numbers
-Code: beepBoop(5);
+Code: beepBoop(21);
-Expected Output: 0, Beep, Boop, Won't you be my neighbor, 4, 5
+Expected Output: 0, Beep, Boop, Won't you be my neighbor, 4, 5, 6, 7, 8, 9, Beep, Beep, Boop, Won't you be my neighbor, Beep, Beep, Beep, Beep, Beep, Beep, Boop, Boop